DOI-USGS/ds-pipelines-targets-2-course/course-instructions.md

 As a general rule, do not put filepaths in the body of a function. :end:

----

-:keyboard: Add a comment when you are ready to move on

 <hr>
-<h3 align="center">I'll sit patiently until you comment</h3>

-## 16 dir targets

 ### How to depend on a directory for changes